Yiyang-Jia/parisimodel/README.md

 # Parisi model:
-A very general class of models characterized by a large amount of random and uniform static fluxes (Berry curvatures) in Fock spaces,  which captures certain universal aspect of nAdS_2/nCFT_1 holography (first articulated in 2303.18182)
+A very general class of models characterized by a large amount of random and uniform static fluxes (Berry curvatures) in Fock spaces,  which captures certain universal aspects of nAdS_2/nCFT_1 holography (first articulated in 2303.18182)

 The codes were used in the following papers (arxiv numbers):